n00py/SlackAttack/README.md

 ## Building
 Download and install PyInstaller.
 Build the file but ensure you include the `--noconsole` and `--onefile` options.

+## Custom Injector
+A custom injector has been added.
+Simply run it and when prompted enter the location of a javascript file containing your code.
+It will then run the same process as the base program.

 # Features
 Currently this program is very simple.
 It injects a JavaScript keylogger into the latest version of Slack.
 The process is as follows: